 - The cauliflower doesn't have brown or discoloration

-- When you hold the cauliflower, you feel its weight, it is bold and generous
+- When you hold the cauliflower, you feel its weight.
+It should be nice and heavy.

 It's challenging to keep cauliflower fresh.
 Don't leave it on your kitchen counter!